HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 If that can be achieved, we can use this model to predict signup and signup probability for future campaigns.
 This information can then be used to target those more likely to signup, reducing marketing costs and thus increasing ROI.

-Given we are looking to predict a binary output, we will need to consider a classififcation model, and there are four potential approaches that we will test, namely:
+Given we are looking to predict a binary output, we will need to consider a classification model, and there are four potential approaches that we will test, namely:

 * Logistic Regression
 * Decision Tree
 * Random Forest
+* K Nearest Neighbours (KNN)

 <br>

 # Logistic Regression <a name="logreg-title"></a>

-To model our data using Logistic Regression, we will utlise the scikit-learn library within Python.
+To model our data using Logistic Regression, we will utilise the scikit-learn library within Python.
 The code below is broken up into 5 key sections:

 * Data Import
 * Data Preprocessing